zeusmod2144/bravefrontier/README.md

 - Install dependencies with `npm ci`
 - To run scrape list of units: `npm run scrape-units`
 - To run scrape list of omni units: `npm run scrape-omni-units`
-- To run scrape list of spheres: `npm run scrape-spheres`